 The estate of Claude Cassada filed an asbestos suit against 96 defendant corporations in Madison County Circuit Court Oct.
-4, claiming he was exposed to asbestos while employed as a laborer, factory worker and auto body repairman from 1960-2005. included asbestos in their products, when the defendants knew or should have known that the asbestos fibers would have a toxic, poisonous and highly deleterious effect upon his health;
+4, claiming he was exposed to asbestos while employed as a laborer, factory worker and auto body repairman from 1960-2005.

 According to the complaint, Cassada was a resident of Indiana.
 He worked in Illinois at some point in his career, but the suit does not specify when or where.